 - an overview of the AI methods used most often at companies,

 - an overview of the challenges faced by the companies surveyed and detailed analyses on specific fields of application,

 - risks posed by the use of AI and ML, and

 - explanations related to the most vital topics of the next few years that are relevant to companies in IT.

 IDG study 2019: “Machine Learning / Deep Learning”

-Discover how high-ranking decision makers view the current status of ML and AI in their companies.
+Discover how high-ranking decision makers view the current status of ML and AI in their companies (only available in German).

 All key findings and additional study results can be found in their entirety in the study itself, which you can download for free.
 Below are some of the study’s most important insights.

 AI and ML’s importance in business is on the rise

 Machine learning and artificial intelligence are now more important for companies than they were in the previous year.
 Around 30 percent of the companies surveyed would like to look into ML and AI this year.
 In the previous year, this figure was around 25 percent, meaning the issue has risen from fourth place to third in the priority ranking.
 This trend shows how important ML and AI are in helping companies remain competitive going forward.